Authored by the expert who managed and guided the team behind the Senegal Property Pack

 Which amenities increase rent the most in Senegal?

-The five amenities that increase rent the most in Senegal are backup power systems (generator or inverter), 24/7 security with controlled access, air conditioning in main rooms, dedicated parking, and elevator access in mid-to-high-rise buildings.
+The five amenities that increase rent the most in Senegal are full furnishing, backup generator, water reserve, 24/7 security and parking or elevator access in a modern building.

 In our property pack covering the real estate market in Senegal, we cover what are the best investments a landlord can make.